The ancestral home of the Paugh family is in the German state of Bavaria

 of the name Paugh include Bach, Bache, Bacher, Baechle, Bachle, Back, Backe, Bacch, Bacche, Baach, Baacher and many more.

 Early Notables of the Paugh family (pre 1700)

 Prominent among members of the name Paugh in this period include Johann (Johannes) Bach (1604-1673), a German composer and musician of the Baroque; and Johann Sebastian Bach (1685-1750), who is considered by many to be the supreme giant of musical history.
-Of his twenty children, Karl Philipp Emanuel (1714-1788) was possibly...
-Another 81 words (6 lines of text) are included under the topic Early Paugh Notables in all our PDF Extended History products and printed products wherever possible.
+Of his twenty children, Karl Philipp Emanuel (1714-1788) was possibly the greatest composer, and may have exerted a stronger influence on Viennese classicism than his...
+Another 66 words (5 lines of text) are included under the topic Early Paugh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paugh family to the New World and Oceana

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria